kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

 them if something goes wrong.
 This means to:
 - Easily identify pods that have accepted eviction requests and are making progress.
 If possible to be able to see eviction request's ETA.
-- Identify pods that are being evicted by the API-intiated eviction instead of being intercepted and to be able to distinguish pods that are failing eviction.
+- Identify pods that are being evicted by the API-intiated eviction instead of being processed via custom responders, and to be able to distinguish pods that are failing eviction.
-- See additional debug information from the active interceptor and be able to identify all the registered interceptors.
+- See additional debug information from the active responder and be able to identify all the registered responders.

 #### Story 2